Reviewed by Aaron Horn, LMFT

 - Time To Change

 Time to Change is a blog that is working to end the stigma that surrounds mental health challenges.
-The blog posts share personal experiences that people have with mental health.
 This helps people see that others are experiencing the same types of challenges as them, but it also shows that people experience mental health challenges differently.

-The more comfortable people can get at talking about and sharing about mental health challenges like depression, the easier it will be for other people.
+The more comfortable people can get at talking about mental health challenges like depression, the easier it will be for other people.

 - NAMI blog

-The National Alliance on Mental Illness (NAMI) works hard to help end mental health stigma while also providing people struggling with depression and other mental health disorders with access to valuable resources.
+The National Alliance on Mental Illness (NAMI) works hard to help end mental health stigma while also providing people struggling with depression and other mental health disorders with valuable resources.

 Their blog is full of great information if you're struggling or if you have a family member or friend that is.
 You can learn tips that you can apply to daily life, what resources are available for your use, how to help a friend or loved one, and ways that you can be a part of the solution to make important changes within our laws to address mental health challenges and get people the help they need.